cpichard/usdtweak/README.md

 ## Contact

-If you want to know more, drop me an email: cpichard.github@gmail.com
+If you want to know more, or have any issues, questions, drop me an email: cpichard.github@gmail.com